rasulomaroff/telepath.nvim/README.md

   recursive = false,
   jumplist = true,
-  -- only restore other windows, but not the source one window_restore = { source = false, rest = true } -- you can also pass true/false to enable/disable all of the options
+  -- only restore other windows, but not the source one window_restore = { source = false, rest = true }, -- you can also pass true/false to enable/disable all of the options
+  remap = {
+    y = true, -- just put `true` to use a remapped version d = 'x' -- you can remap it to use another key that should do the same operation, but with additional side-effects }
 }
 ```